Room Draw Process for 2017-2018

 Those students who wish to apply to live off-campus upon their return to Gustavus for January Interim or Spring Semester must participate in the off-campus application process described previously.

 Gustavus is a four-year residential campus and Res Life feels an obligation to provide opportunities (when possible) to mirror opportunities beyond your time here.
 Therefore, Residential Life will be implementing a pilot mixed gender housing option for the 2015-2016 & 2016-2017 school years.
 Due to increased interest in the options available for upperclass students to live with those of the opposite gender, we are testing this program for the two years.
 At that time, we will determine (based on popularity and student feedback) whether to continue the program.

 What is it?
 We define mixed gender housing in apartments as groups of two males and two females sharing a four-person space.
 Bedrooms will be single gender within each apartment and each apartment will have two bathrooms.

 Who is eligible?
 The pilot program will occur in apartment spaces on campus, therefore only those in the class of 2018 and 2019 will be eligible.

 How do I sign up for it?
-We will have a special Room Draw time for the designated mixed gender spaces (draw will happen on Thurs, April 7th at 6:45pm in Alumni).
+We will have a special Room Draw time for the designated mixed gender spaces (draw will happen separately from the large Room Draw times - info TBD).
 All other Room Draw guidelines apply (seniority is followed using highest Room Draw number within each group).
 Mixed Gender options that do not fill during the special draw time will be assigned a gender and put back into general apartment Room Draw.

 If I’m trans*, is this my only option?
 No, this is one of several options.
 As always, those who identify as trans* may work with the Director of Residential Life in order to find the most reasonable and comfortable housing situation for that individual, regardless of the identifying gender of potential roommates.